Fiat: Europe

 Fiat sales in 2011 were up to 676,704 (less 17.3% versus the previous year):

 Light commercial vehicles are sold in Europe under the brand Fiat Professional.

 Fiat was already exporting cars to the UK market by the outbreak of World War II in 1939.
 Its market share increased rapidly during the 1970s, with the 127 supermini and 128 range of small family cars being the biggest sellers, selling largely on practicality and efficiency.
 Fiat's market share increased further during the 1980s with the Fiat Uno (imported to the UK from June 1983) being the company's best-seller in the UK, and its share fell sharply in the early 1990s before the arrival of the Punto in March 1994 rejuvenated the company's UK fortunes.

 The second-generation Punto was a strong seller in the UK after its October 1999 launch, but the new modern-day Fiat 500 (launched there in January 2008) has accounted for most of the company's UK sales in more recent years.
 The original Fiat 500 had been one of the few direct competitors for the iconic Mini during its 1960s heyday.

 South America

-Fiat has invested for a long time in South America, mainly in Brazil (where Fiat has been the market leader for many years) and in Argentina.
+Fiat has long invested in South America, mainly in Brazil (where Fiat has been the market leader for many years) and in Argentina.
 They built their first Brazilian car plant in the Greater Belo Horizonte city of Betim in 1973, after initially assembling tractors there.

 The Brazilian range is similar to the European one, with the addition of a special family which derives from a common platform (called "Project 178"): Palio, Siena, Palio Weekend and Strada.

 Recently a range of new models developed in Brazil has been launched: Pulse, Fiorino, Toro, Argo, and Mobi.

 Other European models are currently imported to Brazil: 500e, imported from Italy, and Cronos, imported from Argentina.

 Fiat sells in Brazil under the Fiat brand, European Fiat Professional light commercial vehicles as: